-Symptoms of diabetes are not always obvious and can often be overlooked but commonly these are the most recognised:
+Symptoms of diabetes are not always obvious and can often be overlooked.
+The most common symptoms include:

 - Going to the toilet a lot

-- Being really thirsty, drinking more and not being able to quench your thirst
+- Being really thirsty, drinking more and not being able to quench the thirst

 - Feeling more tired than usual

 - Genital itching or regular episodes of thrush